sergey-shandar/public/notes/cryptography/verifiable-download.md

 ## Chain

 But what if our hash is not constructed as a tree?
 Actually, almost all known cryptographic hash algorithms create trees.
 For example, the SHA2 algorithm creates a chain, which is also a tree but a very unbalanced one where all right nodes are leaves.
 So, these trees are still suitable for downloading with a quick verification.
 In this case, we download files backward.
 Most of the time, the result of `getChunk` will look like this `[Hash, Data].`

 The server should prepare a list of intermediate hashes for this solution for each chunk.
+After that our last `StrorageApi` can work for any knon hash type.

 This solution is not new, for example: